 First is sitting at 2,167 m, so even higher than Kleine Scheidegg.
 If you take it easy, it should take you around 3 hours to get there.
 It is quite steep, pretty exhausting, but really worth it.
 Sometimes I believe that any destination in the mountains is worth to sweat.
 First is definitely worth your time and energy.

 In First there’s this amazing rock walk: where you walk on a path which is attached to the rock – it’s pretty thrilling.
 Add amazing views to the Swiss Alps and you have an ultimate top adventure.

-I advice to have a coffee, have a snack and then continue even higher!
+I advise to have a coffee, have a snack, and then continue even higher!

 Are you ready to push a bit more and enjoy one of the most beautiful lakes around Grindelwald – Bachalpsee?
 It’s not that far from First, but you will have to gain 100 m more in elevation, but it’s definitely worth it.
 Just have a look at picture how nice it is 🙂